cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ```
 </div>

-In case of error, the output should be one of the following.
+In case of error, the output should be one of the following: Internal errors, Restricted access, Error in arguments,  Nonexistent entities.

 #### Internal errors

-In case when data is temporarily unavailable due to internal errors in the integration script (database unavailable, file access problems, etc), the output is as follows:
+When data is temporarily unavailable due to internal errors in the integration script (database unavailable, file access problems, etc), the output is as follows:

 <div class="notranslate">